rtorrent-community/rtorrent-docs/docs/include-cmd-items.rst

             d.down.rate = ‹hash› ≫ value ‹rate›
             d.down.total = ‹hash› ≫ value ‹total›

-        The total and rate of download traffic for this item.
-It's possible for the total downloaded to be greater than the complete size of the torrent, due to error correction or discarded data.
+        The total amount and current rate of download traffic for this item.
+        It's possible for the total download to be greater than :term:`d.size_bytes`, due to error correction or discarded data.

     d.downloads_max
     d.downloads_max.set